wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 This tutorial describes how to get started running Python on [Azure Web Apps](/documentation/services/web-sites/).
 Web Apps provides limited free hosting and rapid deployment, and you can use Python!
 As your app grows, you can switch to paid hosting, and you can also integrate with all of the other Azure services.

-, You will create an application using the Django web framework (see alternate versions of this tutorial for [Flask](/documentation/articles/web-sites-python-create-deploy-flask-app) and [Bottle](/documentation/articles/web-sites-python-create-deploy-bottle-app)).
-You will create the web app from the Azure gallery, set up Git deployment, and clone the repository locally.
+You will create an application using the Django web framework (see alternate versions of this tutorial for [Flask](/documentation/articles/web-sites-python-create-deploy-flask-app/) and [Bottle](/documentation/articles/web-sites-python-create-deploy-bottle-app/)).
+You will create the web app, set up Git deployment, and clone the repository locally.
 Then you will run the application locally, make changes, commit and push them to Azure.
 The tutorial shows how to do this from Windows or Mac/Linux.

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]

 ##<a name="prerequisites"></a> Prerequisites